-The sections in this chapter provide instructions for the following post-installation procedures:
+This chapter provide instructions for the following post-installation procedures:

 Note: You can perform further customization after the sea trial, as described in Chapter 7: Customizing the ST4000+.

 6.1 Functional test

 Switch on

 - 1. When you have installed your ST4000+ autopilot system, switch on the main power breaker. - 2.
 If the control unit is active and the system operating, the control unit will beep and display the pilot type (4000 WHL or 4000 TILL).